 It is a part of yoga practice that includes specific breath control exercises.

 If respiration is disturbed, your mind becomes disturbed.
 Also, while your mind is disturbed by anger or excitement, your respiration also will get disturbed.
 If you get control over your mind, you will have control over respiration.
 Similarly, if you restrain your breathing, you could restrain your mind.
-Simply, Pranayama is the set of breath control exercises that restrain respiration.
+Simply, Pranayama is a set of breath control exercises that restrain respiration.

 Understanding its meaning and definitions give you more idea of what is Pranayama.
 Let us have a look at its meaning first.